rineliniguezsosa/FoodieGo/README.md

 [Documentation is available here](https://github.com/elise-bigdevsoon/big-dev-soon-foodiego)

-<a href="./src/assets/big-dev-soon-foodiego.fig">Download the figma file for this project here</a>
+<a href="./src/assets/big-dev-soon-foodiego.fig" download="big-dev-soon-foodiego.fig">Download the figma file for this project here</a>